Skip to main content

 Building an Accessible Dropdown Without a Library

-When a dropdown needs to be accessible, most teams reach for Radix or Headless UI.
-These are excellent libraries.
-But if your component library already has a custom Dropdown — one that works, is styled, and is used everywhere — pulling in a new dependency just for ARIA attributes feels backwards.
+When a dropdown needs to be accessible, the reflex is to reach for Radix or Headless UI, and they're genuinely good libraries; but if your component library already has a custom Dropdown that works, is styled, and is used everywhere, pulling in a whole new dependency just for some ARIA attributes feels backwards.

-We had that exact Dropdown.
-It opened on click, closed on outside click, and rendered items.
-No ARIA roles, no keyboard navigation, no focus management.
-Screen readers saw a <button> that spawned some <div>s.
+I had that exact Dropdown.
+It opened on click, closed on outside click, and rendered items, and that was the whole story: no ARIA roles, no keyboard navigation, no focus management.
+A screen reader saw a <button> that spawned some <div>s and shrugged.

-The WAI-ARIA Menu Pattern defines a clear contract:
+The good news is the WAI-ARIA Menu Pattern spells out a clear contract:

 • Trigger: aria-haspopup="true", aria-expanded, aria-controls pointing to the menu